Mobile-Telematics/TelematicsApp-iOS/README.md

 We detect major events:`Acceleration`,`Braking`,`Speeding`,`Cornering`,`PhoneUsage`.
 In the Telematics App, we offer you a clear interface that allows the user to change the event on the map if it is not correct or delete.

-## User Profile screen

-Telematics App uses UserService API to work with basic user data.
-On this screen, you will understand how to get basic user parameters, including name, phone number, and save them.
->`UserService.m` - a file that allows you to work with a user profile & receive/store all information from the `UserService API`.

-With this shared service you can store any user information used in the Profile screen.

 ## Settings screen

 Settings screen gives you the opportunity to make specific settings for the entire application, provide links to instructions, as well as addresses of technical support for the application.